Z3R0000/HunterPotato/shortHandSolutions/README.md

 ## Image Encoder

-This grabber will grab the user ip on this url .
+This encoder will encode the image in base64 .

 ## Useful For
 **Source Hiding**